andymeneely/project-timber-wolf/TGC TODO.md

   * Perspective shots of the cards
   * Take pictures of the prototype
   * Some other marketing pictures
-* Make promo video
-* Make "how to set up" video
+* Change the Security mat to just say "use other side"
 * Make shop backdrop
 * Make game logo
-* Make full PDF of rules and FAQ
+* Make full PDF of Rules + FAQ for downloadable
 * Shop ad
-* Submit for sanity testing
-  - Do I need a video for that first?
 * Make instructions for how to vote for the game (buying points, etc.)